aidan-gee/aidangee-personal-website/src/lib/posts/post-getting-started-with-tensorflow-in-the-browser.svelte.md

 > Note : The position (bbox) variables you get back will be based on the original video resolution.

-You could use this data to detect some context of what was in a particular video or track certain objects in the video as it plays plays... all in the browser.
+You could use this data to detect some context of what was in a particular video or track certain objects in the video as it plays... all in the browser.

 ![object recognition highlighted football in a video](https://res.cloudinary.com/wubo/image/upload/c_scale,f_auto,q_72,w_1435/v1625085017/blog/ml-obbect-recognition-video.png)